Missouri & Illinois Businesses and Nonprofits Now Eligible for SBA Disaster Loans

 Will I be required to guarantee personally?

-Yes, generally.
+Yes, if the loan is over $200,000.
 The SBA requires a personal guarantee from all individuals who own 20% or more of the business.
 The guarantee will also include your spouse in most cases.

-The accountants and business performance advisors at Brown Smith Wallace are here to help you navigate the application process.
-If you’d like to learn more about this service, please fill out the form at left, or contact David Killion at firstname.lastname@example.org or 314.983.1304, Jen Vacha at email@example.com or 636.754.0230, or your Brown Smith Wallace advisor.
+As accountants and trusted advisors, we are here to help our clients through difficult times.
+We can help you through the application process, documentation gathering, and financial modeling to ensure your business is doing all it can to survive the economic downturn.
+If you’d like to learn more about this service, contact David Killion at email@example.com or 314.983.1304, Jen Vacha at firstname.lastname@example.org or 636.754.0230, or your Brown Smith Wallace advisor.